ncschroeder/Number-Theory-Playground/README.md

 There are also some Unicode chars for math symbols such as ≥ and × that were copied and pasted into this README and the source code. × is used for multiplication and is different from the letter x or X. A Unicode char for the Greek letter 𝚽 (Phi) is used for the Fibonacci-like sequences concept info.

-The user can navigate among the sections using the buttons at the top.
-The user can enter input in the text boxes or can change the text of one by clicking one of the buttons below it.
-Clicking the "Randomize" button will generate a random number in the range of valid input numbers and set the text of the text box to that number.
-For the "Goldbach Conjecture" section, this number will also be even.
 </details>

-Clicking the "+" button will have one of the effects below:
-- If the text box has a number that's lower than the max input number, the text box will have its text set to the next highest valid input number.
-- If the text box is empty or has a number greater than or equal to the max input number, the text box will have its text set to the min input number.

-Clicking the "-" button will have one of the effects below:
-- If the text box has a number that's higher than the min input number, the text box will have its text set to the next lowest valid input number.
-- If the text box is empty or has a number less than or equal to the min input number, the text box will have its text set to the max input number.
 <details>
 <summary>Max Input Info</summary>

-In addition to the above, if the text box has something other than a number or a number that's not in the range of the integers that can fit in an `int` type (-2<sup>31</sup> to 2<sup>31</sup> - 1, or -2,147,483,648 to 2,147,483,647), nothing will happen if either the "+" or "-" buttons are clicked.
 The calculations for the Fibonacci-like sequences and ancient Egyptian multiplication sections are pretty cheap, like so cheap that you might be able to have the input numbers be a googol (10<sup>100</sup>) and they still might be able to be done pretty quickly.
 For the max inputs, I picked 1 quadrillion (1,000,000,000,000,000) for the website version and 9 quintillion (9,000,000,000,000,000,000) for the CLI and GUI versions.
 1 quadrillion is a little lower than the max value of a safe integer in JavaScript, which is 2<sup>53</sup> − 1 or 9,007,199,254,740,991 (9 quadrillion 7 trillion ...).
 9 quintillion is a little lower than the max value for a `long` primitive type, which is 2<sup>63</sup> − 1 or 9,223,372,036,854,775,807 (9 quintillion 223 quadrillion ...).
 I could make the max inputs higher but if I did, I would have to use `BigInt`s for the website version and `BigInteger`s for the CLI and GUI versions for input numbers.
 I would also have to adjust the generation of random input numbers because of this.
 I think 1 quadrillion and 9 quintillion are good enough for max inputs so I'll just use them.

 For other sections in the CLI and GUI versions, I picked the max inputs such that the inputs ≤ the max input that required the most work to be done would take a few seconds or so on my computer.
 For the prime factorization, divisibility, and GCD and LCM sections, the input that requires the most work is the largest prime number ≤ the max input.
 For the GCD and LCM section, both inputs need to be this number.
 For other sections, there aren't any easy ways to determine the input the requires the most work but it's probably the max input or a number close to it.